FAQ

 It is possible to start the Master’s degree program in either the fall or spring semester.

-Students can request a leave of absence if they are completely unable to attend courses for at least four weeks.
+Students can request a leave of absence if they are completely prevented to attend courses for at least four weeks.
 Acceptable reasons for a leave of absence may be illness, pregnancy/parenthood, military service or study-related internships outside the plan of studies.
 Please note the detailed information on deadlines, fees and conditions:

 At Bachelor’s level, students need an extension of their period of study from the 10th semester onwards.
 At Master’s level, students require an extension of their period of study from the 8th semester onwards.
 To file this, please send this request to the Faculty of Business, Economics and Social Sciences.